-NFL star to address importance of education at PLTW Summit
+NFL star to address value of education at PLTW Summit

 INDIANAPOLIS (Sept.
 28, 2015) – Baltimore Ravens guard John Urschel, an accomplished mathematician, will deliver a keynote address on the importance of early exposure to math and science education at Project Lead The Way’s PLTW Summit 2016, the group announced today.